Bush Morning Glory: Keeps its “Cool”

 It’s a well-behaved addition to desert gardens.
 It stays fresh-looking all year round and nicely shaped without pruning.
 It rarely, if ever, reseeds.

-It’s native to the rocky coast and islands of the Mediterranean where it’s often found growing among rocks.
+It’s native to the rocky coast and islands of the Mediterranean, where it’s often found growing among rocks.

 Why I Like This Plant

-• Evergreen, looks attractive all year
+• Evergreen, looks attractive year round

 • Silver leaves and white flowers look cool